henryshieh/Hackintosh-ROG-Strix-Z790A/README.md

 ## Installation Steps

-### Prepare OpenCore Bootloader

-- **Install Windows 11**
+### BIOS Settings
+Before installing any operating system, configure your BIOS to ensure compatibility for both Windows and macOS:
+- **Secure Boot**: Disabled
+- **Boot Mode**: UEFI
+- **CFG Lock**: Disabled (use `AppleCpuPmCfgLock` in OpenCore if CFG Lock cannot be disabled).
+- **Above 4G Decoding**: Enabled
+- **XHCI Hand-off**: Enabled
+Setting these options upfront ensures a smooth installation process for both Windows 11 and macOS.

+### Install Windows 11
+Install Windows 11 on a dedicated SSD:
-  Disconnect all other drives with existing EFI partitions during the Windows installation process.
-This prevents Windows from placing its boot manager on the wrong disk.
-After installation, reconnect the drives and verify the boot priority in your BIOS.
+- Disconnect all other drives with existing EFI partitions during the installation process to prevent Windows from placing its boot manager on the wrong disk.
+- After installation, reconnect your drives and verify the boot priorities in your BIOS.

-- **Perform Essential Preparations on Windows 11**
+### Preparations on Windows 11
+While in Windows 11, complete these essential tasks:
-  Use **SSDTTime** to dump the ACPI tables for your system and generate all necessary ACPI patch files for OpenCore, such as those for CPU power management or disabling unsupported features.
+- Use **SSDTTime** to dump the original ACPI tables and generate the ACPI patch files required for OpenCore (e.g., for USB, CPU power management).
-  Use **USBToolbox** to map USB ports and create a `USBMap.kext`.
-You can manually edit the resulting file to disable unused ports and ensure compliance with macOS's USB port limit.
+- Use **USBToolbox** to map USB ports and generate a `USBMap.kext`.
+You can manually edit the resulting file to ensure compliance with macOS's 15-port limit.

-- **Create a macOS USB Installer**
-  Download the macOS installer app and use Apple’s `createinstallmedia` command to create a bootable USB installer.
-If the USB fails to boot, reformat the drive and try again with a reliable USB stick.

-- **Download and Configure OpenCore**
-  Obtain the latest OpenCore release and set up the `EFI` folder.
-Configure `config.plist` to include the required ACPI patches, kexts (e.g., Lilu, WhateverGreen, VirtualSMC), and device properties for GPU, Wi-Fi, and other hardware.
-GPU-related issues, like black screens, may require adjustments in framebuffer settings.

-- **Set Up SMBIOS**
-  Use a compatible system definition, such as **MacPro7,1** or **iMacPro1,1**, and generate PlatformInfo with OpenCore Configurator.
-Set the ROM value based on your motherboard's MAC address to enable iMessage and FaceTime functionality.

-- **Adjust BIOS Settings**
-  Configure the following in the BIOS for Hackintosh compatibility:
-  - Secure Boot: Disabled
-  - Boot Mode: UEFI
-  - CFG Lock: Disabled (enable `AppleCpuPmCfgLock` if unable to disable in BIOS)
-  - Above 4G Decoding: Enabled
+### Preparations on Another Mac
+On a macOS system, perform the following steps:
+- Prepare a USB installer for macOS Sequoia using the `createinstallmedia` command.
+Ensure the USB drive is at least **32GB**, as newer macOS versions like Sonoma and Sequoia require more space than earlier versions.
+- Set up OpenCore by gathering and organizing all necessary files:
+  - Core OpenCore files
-  - XHCI Hand-off: Enabled
+  - `config.plist`
+  - ACPI patches
+  - Kexts (e.g., Lilu, WhateverGreen, VirtualSMC)
+- Ensure all required files are placed correctly in the `EFI` folder.

+### Configuration Details
+Details about configuring `config.plist` (e.g., Device Properties, SMBIOS, kernel settings) are available in a separate file for reference.

 ### Install macOS Sequoia
 - Boot from the macOS USB installer and select the installer from the OpenCore Boot Picker.
 - Use Disk Utility to format the target SSD as **APFS** with a **GUID Partition Map**.
 - Proceed with the macOS installation.
-- After installation, copy the `EFI` folder to the SSD's EFI partition to ensure it can boot without the USB.
+- After installation, copy the `EFI` folder to the SSD's EFI partition to enable standalone booting.
 - **Troubleshooting Tips**:
-  If the installer hangs, verify the `config.plist` settings, especially the ACPI patches and kexts.
+  If the installation hangs, verify the `config.plist` settings, especially ACPI patches and kexts.
   Unexpected reboots during installation may indicate misconfigured BIOS settings or missing ACPI patches.

 ## Post-Installation, Troubleshooting and Fixes